systers/PC-Prep-Kit/README.md

 to setup the Angular developmental server.

 After the build completes, you can navigate to http://localhost:3000/ in your browser to check out the application.

+And, that's it, you are DONE.
+You have successfully setup the project.

 The app will automatically reload if you change any of the source files.

 ### Testing